 Isometric Deadlift Pull Strength Standards Calculator

-Isometric Deadlift Pull standards compare a normalized weighted-hold score with Endura-reviewed thresholds for this exact isometric hold, where Novice starts at 0.6x bodyweight for men and 0.4x bodyweight for women and Elite starts at 1.9x bodyweight for men and 1.45x bodyweight for women.
+Under strict Isometric Deadlift Pull strength standards, Novice starts around 0.6x bodyweight for men and 0.4x for women, while Elite starts around 1.9x for men and 1.45x for women using the normalized 60-second weighted-hold score.

 Understanding Your Isometric Deadlift Pull Score